rakudo/rakudo/LHF.markdown

 See examples already there.
 Should be easy to add .bytes, .ord, ...

 ## Int.Num, various Num multi candidates
-Write the Num variants for +, -, *, /, and numeric
+Test the Num variants for +, -, *, /, and numeric
 comparsion operators.
-You can use the coercion from Int to test them as we don't have Num literals yet.
+You can use the coercion from Int as we don't have Num literals yet.